Mapping The Space || 1st Young Curators Workshop

 2nd PHASE – March, 23rd

 The second phase of the workshop will be focused on the space.
-All the participants will receive a map, and pictures of a space after which will be invited to think about the displacement of the artworks in the space.
-Great importance will be given to the process of displacing artworks.
+All the participants will receive a map, and pictures of space after which will be invited to think about the placement of the artworks in the space.
+Great importance will be given to the process of placing artworks.
 At the end of this phase, each participant should provide: a visual project in which each artwork has its own place in the given space, a written explanation of the ideal path that visitors will follow, press material (press release and digital invitation), a short critical text/paper.

 3rd PHASE – March, 30th